Python mutable default arguments - why the snake bites?

 Now, let's dive deeper into the memory management aspects:

-• func is a function object, which is also allocated on the heap.
+is a function object, which is also allocated on the heap.- The default argument

-• The default argument a is a list object, which is also stored on the heap.
+is a list object, which is also stored on the heap. - When

-• Since the list a is mutable, each time func is called without an argument, the list is modified by appending a new element (in this case, the integer 1).
+is called without an argument, the list is modified by appending a new element (in this case, the integer1

 Sentinel